Spin23/Optimize_J1J3_model/README.md

 *Laminate* : There is one laminate between the different optimal profiles

-*Multi-laminate* : multiple laminates between the different optimal profiles
+*Multi-laminate* : Multiple laminates between the different optimal profiles

 *Multi vortex* : A vortex construction with vortices close to the left boundary

-*Random* : a random start configuration
+*Random* : A random start configuration

-*Some curls* : configuration for testing
+*Some curls* : Vortex configuration for testing

 **Output:** Generates figures of the optimized spin field during the optimization.
 The intermediate